Skip to main content

 1. In 2022, the Ohio Older Adults Falls Prevention Coalition funded four pilot projects across Ohio: A Matter of Balance program expansion; community paramedicine program development; Tai Chi instructor training; and fall risk assessment and home modification program development.
 Since it began in 2013, the pilot project program has awarded over $183,000 to communities across Ohio to build capacity for evidence-based fall prevention programming.

 2. In 2022, the Ohio Older Adults Falls Prevention Coalition celebrated National Falls Prevention Awareness Week with activities across the state.
-Led by the Ohio Department of Aging, communities, organizations, and individuals participated in the 10 Million Steps campaign to raise awareness that falls are not a normal part of aging.
+Led by the Ohio Department of Aging, communities, organizations, and individuals participated in the 10 Million Steps campaign to raise awareness about falls prevention.
 A governor’s proclamation and a fall prevention and healthy aging series of presentations helped round out the celebrations in Ohio.
 The coalition has celebrated National Falls Prevention Awareness Week annually since its inception.

 What are the current challenges for the Ohio Older Adult Falls Prevention Coalition?